oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 -03

-* introduce batch fetching mechanism
+* introduce the status list aggregation mechanism
 * relax requirements for status_list claims to contain other parameters
 * change cwt referenced token example to hex and annotated hex
 * require TLS only for fetching Status List, not for Status List Token